Chart Color Schemes

 Infrastructure

-Rothwell has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Rothwell has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 25 projects that may affect the area.
-Notable projects include Wellbrook by Azure, Freshwater Hub, Thyme Lifestyle Resort Rothwell (formerly Grace Living Rothwell), and Mango Hill Urban Village.
-The following list details those most likely to be relevant.
+AreaSearch has identified 25 projects likely affecting the region.
+Notable ones are Wellbrook by Azure, Freshwater Hub, Thyme Lifestyle Resort Rothwell (formerly Grace Living Rothwell), and Mango Hill Urban Village.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.